yeonjuan/html-eslint/packages/eslint-plugin/docs/rules/no-extra-spacing-attrs.md

 ## Rule Details

-This rule disallows the usage of extra spaces around attributes.
+This rule disallows the use of extra spaces around attributes.

 Examples of **incorrect** code for this rule: